 The diagnosis of psoriasis is primarily conducted with an examination of the skin, based on the appearance of the skin and the reported symptoms of the patient.

 The affected area can be visually examined for signs of psoriasis on the skin, such as red patches and scaliness on the top.
 The specific symptoms depend on the type of psoriasis, but the general signs may include:

 - Nail changes

 In most cases, there is no need for further examinations to confirm the diagnosis, such as blood tests or other diagnostic techniques.
 However, a skin biopsy may be useful in some cases to help in the differential diagnosis and rule out other possible skin conditions that may be responsible for causing the symptoms at hand.
-The skin biopsy sample taken from a patient with psoriasis will exhibit Rete pegs.
+The skin biopsy sample taken from a patient with psoriasis will exhibit rete pegs (also called rete ridges).

 The severity of psoriasis can vary greatly between different patients and it is useful to classify the extent of the condition when making a diagnosis to help guide the appropriate treatment choice.
 The degree of severity depends on the:

 - Extent of redness, thickness and scaling of plaques

 - Response to previous treatments